 Take a food tour in Saigon

 Street food is a highlight of Vietnam, and Saigon is the street food capital of the country.
 Every night, thousands of informal eateries, serving hundreds of dishes, grace the city’s streets.
 The variety and choice are dizzying.
-But don’t worry, street food tours do all the hard work for you, and XO’s Foodie Tour is the original and best.
+But don’t worry, street food tours do all the hard work for you, and XO’s Foodie Tour is the original and voted the best Vietnam food tour by Forbes magazine!
 As the neon lights of the city flicker on, we roll our guests out on the backs of our motorbikes, and head to the lesser-known districts, where all the best street snacks are found.
 From the classic to the unusual, our all-female staff will guide you through a culinary adventure of Vietnamese flavours, textures and colours.

 Spend the night in a stilt house

 A night in a traditional wood, bamboo, and palm-thatched stilt house, perched on a mountainside or in a verdant valley of rice fields, is unquestionably the most romantic accommodation in Vietnam.
 Nestled in the Tonkinese Alps of northern Vietnam, homestays offer a genuine glimpse of rural life, and the chance to interact with Vietnam’s significant population of ethnic minorities.
 Prices are typically around $10 per person and include delicious home-cooked meals.
 Sapa and Mai Chau are famous homestay hotspots, but for a bit more authenticity, we recommend branching out into nearby Pu Luong Nature Reserve.